After having reviewed the Nanlite Forza 500B II, it’s only natural that we review some of the modifiers we bought at the same time.

 Perhaps the only downside of this softbox is that it is, with the grid attachment, more expensive than the Aputure Dome II, which is better engineered and more featured.

-I really think this product should be cheaper and should come with the grid included.
+I really think this product should be cheaper and should include the grid, which costs an additional 44.90 euros and is less efficient than Aputure’s.

 The Aputure Dome III has just been released, and it’s even more practical now with just two half of the rodes that can be clipped at the same time.